A Survey on Efficient Vision-Language-Action Models: Vision-Language-Action Models

-The advancement of VLAs is intrinsically linked to the availability of large-scale, diverse, and well-structured training data and evaluation benchmarks.
-The field has seen the curation of substantial datasets, which can be broadly categorized into real-world and simulation-sourced collections.
+The proliferation of VLAs is fundamentally underpinned by high-fidelity datasets and rigorous benchmarks, which serve respectively as the essential fuel for behavioral emergence and the critical yardstick for performance validation.

 \textbf{Real-world Datasets.} A cornerstone of VLA training is the Open X-Embodiment (OXE~\cite{o2024open}) dataset.
 This collaborative effort aggregates data from multiple robotics labs, encompassing a vast array of tasks, robot morphologies, and environments.
 Its scale and diversity are instrumental for training models with strong generalization and transfer learning capabilities.
 Complementing OXE are other significant datasets such as BridgeData and BridgeData V2~\cite{ebert2021bridge, walke2023bridgedata}, which focuses on cross-domain tasks, and DROID~\cite{khazatsky2024droid}, known for its large-scale dexterous teleoperated data ``in the wild''.
+Expanding this ecosystem, EgoDex~\cite{hoque2025egodex} introduces high-fidelity egocentric teleoperation data to bridge the gap between human-like perception and dexterous manipulation.
+Simultaneously, AgiBot-World~\cite{bu2025agibot} provides a massive collection of $1M+$ robotic trajectories, specifically curated to enhance the scalability of intelligent agents in complex, real-world industrial and service scenarios.
 These datasets provide the crucial ``embodied'' experience necessary for VLAs to learn the dynamics and constraints of the physical world.

-\textbf{Simulation Datasets.} Due to the cost and scalability limitations of physical data collection, simulation platforms play an indispensable role in generating the large-scale training data required for VLAs.
-RLBench~\cite{james2020rlbench} offers a vast library of predefined manipulation tasks with standardized evaluation protocols, serving as a popular testbed for algorithm development and providing substantial pre-training data.
-Further expanding the scope of simulation, RoboCasa~\cite{nasiriany2024robocasa} provides a large-scale simulation environment focusing on everyday tasks for generalist robots, significantly enriching the diversity and practicality of training scenarios.
-Meanwhile, RoboGen~\cite{wang2023robogen} introduces a novel paradigm by leveraging generative simulation to automatically produce a vast array of tasks, scenes, and training demonstrations, thereby pushing towards unleashing infinite data for automated robot learning.
-These simulated environments collectively enable rapid prototyping, extensive data augmentation, and the safe testing of policies under controlled conditions prior to real-world deployment.

-\textbf{Benchmarks.} Rigorous evaluation is paramount for tracking progress.
-A suite of benchmarks has been established to assess different aspects of VLA performance.
-Meta-World~\cite{yu2020meta} provides a set of challenging robotic manipulation tasks, while LIBERO~\cite{liu2023libero} focuses on lifelong learning and knowledge retention in sequential task settings.
-CALVIN~\cite{mees2022calvin} and SIMPLER~\cite{li2024evaluating} are designed to benchmark generalization to novel instructions, objects, and scenes, and long-horizon reasoning.
-More recently, VLABench~\cite{zhang2024vlabench} has emerged as a benchmark specifically tailored for evaluating the visual grounding and action reasoning capabilities of VLAs in embodied scenarios.
-The collective use of these benchmarks ensures a comprehensive assessment of a model's robustness, generalization, and practical utility.